 How to withdraw internationally from your US bank account

 The easiest way to do international withdrawals is to use your debit card.
 But there are fees associated with this.
 Capital One will usually charge $2 plus almost a 3% currency conversion fee.
 That’s convenient, but expensive.
 The Capital One account does not let me carry out international wires through the online banking system.
 It also won’t let me do outbound ACH transfers to another US account.
 This is presumably because I haven’t provided a US SSN.

 There is a way around this and one that actually results in significant savings!
-Enter TransferWise.
 TransferWise is a service that you can use to transfer money internationally at better exchange rates than what banks offer.
 Their exchange fees are about 0.9% which is a lot less than most banks will charge you.
-What’s more, TransferWise can do an ACH Pull from your account.
-They support a large number of currencies so the rates are pretty great.
-I’ve tried transfers to EUR and INR and both were credited in one business day to the destination bank account and with a fair mid market exchange rate!
+TransferWise can do an ACH Pull from your account and they support a large number of currencies I’ve tried transfers to EUR and INR and both were credited in one business day to the destination bank account and with a fair mid market exchange rate!

 If you have questions, please feel free to ask in the comments!